AlexanderGonzo/Golang/notes.md

 - No dynamic code loading or dynamic libraries
 - No assertions or immutable variables

 Go is a compiled language there is no need for an interrupter.
 Go, C, and Rust are all languages where the code is first converted to machine code by the compiler before it's executed.
+Code is ran from top to bottom.

 Go Basics Topics
 - Filenames, keywords, identifiers